You can find Part I of the series here

 But though he wrote and rewrote and invented to develop and refine his ideas, Pantalaimon’s form in the opening remains very close to that primal image that first came to him: the moth is ethereal, half-there, a small, shadowy presence.
 It means we first see dæmons in our imaginative eye in much the same way that Pullman first did.
 It gives us a similar access to the primal sense of what dæmons are first of all without the obfuscating visual distraction of a characterful animal form.

-The tradition and tropes of talking animal companions is of little interest or use to what Pullman is creating.
+The choice of a moth form divorces Pantalimon’s character from his form.
+Moths aren't expressive; or cute.
+They're barely visible.
+Pantalaimon isn’t a talking animal.
+The traditions and tropes of talking animal companions is of little interest or use to what Pullman is creating.

 And yet before we even learn Pantalaimon’s form we learn of his strong, clear human-like personality: “You’re not taking this seriously,” says the ephemeral little nothing of a presence like a brother scolding a sister, or a servant chiding his young mistress, or the more sensible friend admonishing the reckless one.
 “Behave yourself!”